syncfusion-content/wpf-docs/wpf/ReportDesigner/Add-Custom-Report-Item.md

 }
 {% endhighlight %}

-The custom property editor dialog box invokes the Report Designer `ExpressionEditor` to edit any property as an expression.
+The custom property editor dialog box invokes the report designer `ExpressionEditor` to edit any property as an expression.

 {% highlight c# %}
 private void Expression_Click(object sender, RoutedEventArgs e)